-Vocational Rehabilitation is a program developed by the VA to help eligible disabled veterans receive their education and enjoy long lasting careers.
+Veteran Readiness & Employment (formerly Vocational Rehabilitation) is a program developed by the VA to help eligible disabled veterans receive their education and enjoy long lasting careers.

 The Department of Defense offers educational assistance programs to eligible service members.
 Contact your base or command Education Liason for more information